KFI: Top 40 format

 Starting in the mid-1970s, KFI switched to top 40 music.
 Cox Broadcasting hired John Rook as the program director.
 Rook is considered to be the force behind the success of WLS in Chicago.
 One of his first hires was Dave Sebastian (Williams), formerly of KHJ, as music director and air personality.
 Rook's first air staff included "The Lohman and Barkley Show" with Al Lohman and Roger Barkley (top-rated in the morning), Mark Taylor (midday), Bob Shannon (afternoon drive time) and music director Dave Sebastian (evenings).
 Within the first year Dave left abruptly for crosstown Top 40 competitor KTNQ (1020 AM; Ten-Q).
 John Rook then moved in Eric Chase (midday), Charlie Fox (early evening) and Dave Diamond (late night).
-KFI shot to #1 in the ratings, at some points being the most listened-to Top 40 station in the nation at 50,000 watts.
+KFI shot to No. 1 in the ratings, at some points being the most listened-to Top 40 station in the nation at 50,000 watts.

 By the late 1970s the staff was revised to Lohman & Barkley mornings, Tim & Ev Kelly in middays, Jack Armstrong afternoons, Big Ron O'Brien evenings, and Charlie Fox at night.